MINIMALaq/Object-Oriented-Programming-in-Python/README.md

     #     pass

 ```
-here we have two abstract methods in parent class

-and we only have implemented one of the methods in the subclass.
+Here we have two abstract methods in the parent class and we only have implemented one of the methods in the subclass.

-now can we create an object for the subclass?
+Now can we create an object for the subclass?

 m2=Mechanic2()

 m2.engine()

-we can see that we cant do it because there is another abstract method remaining

-which our subclass inherit from the parent class and we havent implement that.
+We see that we can't do it because there is another abstract method remaining which our subclass inherits from the parent class and we haven't implemented that.

-so our Mechanic2() class is also a abstract class
+So our Mechanic2() class is also a abstract class

-how to solve this problem?
+How to solve this problem?

-there is several ways we can do this.
+There are several ways we can do this.

 method 1: we can implement the remaining function in the subclass.